GM earnings rise 1% as pickup pricing overcomes weaker sales

-DETROIT — General Motors on Thursday reported an increase of 1% in its second quarter profit as strong sales of higher-priced pickups and SUVs overcame falling global sales.
+DETROIT — General Motors said Thursday that higher prices for popular pickup trucks and SUVs helped overcome slowing global sales and profit rose by 1% in the second quarter.

-The Detroit automaker said Thursday that it made $2.42 billion, or $1.66 per share, from April through June.
+The Detroit automaker said it made $2.42 billion, or $1.66 per share, from April through June.
 Adjusting for restructuring costs, GM made $1.64 per share, blowing by analyst estimates of $1.44.

 Quarterly revenue fell 2% to $36.06 billion, but still beat estimates.
 Analysts polled by FactSet expected $35.97 billion.